LebJe/LFSPointers/README.md

 ```
 $ LFSPointers path/to/Project\ Logos *.png
 ```
 .
-The first argument is the path to the directory, and the second argument is the regular expression used to search for `png` files.\
+The first argument is the path to the directory, and the second argument a regular expression used to search for `png` files that your shell will convert to a list of filenames.\
 But wait!
 It's not safe to run random programs on your computer!
 To backup your files just in case something goes wrong, add `-b path/to/backup-directory` to the previous command, like this:
 ```
 $ LFSPointers -b path/to/backup-directory path/to/Project\ Logos *.png